starlightme/v2ex-daily-sgin-in/README.md

 * Fill your v2ex username and password in the code
 * Remove all chinese comments before you use it
 * `chmod u+x v2ex.py`
+* Make sure `cron` processing is running.
+You can get a reference from this [tutorial](http://www.cyberciti.biz/faq/howto-linux-unix-start-restart-cron/)
 * `corntab -e` add your setting
 * Use absolute path in `crontab` setting
 * Make sure the role of script owner and crontab mission creater are the same

 ##Crontab##